A bowl of white balsamic vinaigrette drizzled on a fresh green salad with ingredients in the background.

 Versatile Uses

 While salad dressing is the main use, white balsamic vinaigrette is great for marinating chicken, fish, or tofu.
 Some folks drizzle it on grilled vegetables or fruit for a touch of sweetness.
 Searching “white balsamic vinaigrette uses” will reveal many ideas.
-You can find it in different restaurants (like “white balsamic vinaigrette chopt”) or in grocery stores if you prefer a pre-made bottle.
+Some restaurants and grocery stores sell ready-made white balsamic vinaigrette, but making your own lets you adjust the flavor to your meal.
 For a homemade approach, though, you can’t beat the taste and freedom that come with mixing it yourself.

 To make the best white balsamic vinaigrette recipe, you only need a few basic items.
 Think of these as a springboard.
 Once you know the basics, you can experiment.
 The following list outlines both the must-have and optional ingredients: